5genesis/Dispatcher/README.md

 ## Next steps

-- Add user authentication and registration.
 - Add cross-platform features.
+- Make the authentication optional when installing the *Dispatcher*

 ## Authors